RuberDuck9/ryft-32/README.md

 ## Components

-- System Clock: toggles between an on and off state at a given rate, which others components use to synchronize themselves
+- System Clock: toggles between an on and off state at a given rate, which other components use to synchronize themselves
 - Instruction Pointer: increases by one each clock cycle unless modified by an instruction, controls read address of the instruction register
 - Instruction Register: stored instructions for the cpu to carry out once turned on, stores data as binary hex values, reads from address specified by instruction pointer
 - Instruction Decoder: reads the opcode bits (0-4) from the instruction register and determines which instruction to execute